found a new home!

-These chinchillas will come with some food to start you out (four pounds of Tradition pellets), two goodie bag of chews/treats, and a printed out version of our care packet.
-They will also come with a lifetime of help and support, should you ever need it.
+This chinchilla will come with some food to start you out (2 pounds of Tradition pellets), a goodie bags of chews/treats, and a printed out version of our care packet.
+He will also come with a lifetime of help and support, should you ever need it.
 If more supplies are needed, we also sell a variety of chinchilla supplies, from cages to hidey houses to hammocks and everything in between.

-Regardless of past chinchilla experience, all potential homes will be asked to read our chinchilla care packet and fill out our adoption application/chinchilla questionnaire.
-If you are unwilling to do this, please do not waste our time or yours.
+Regardless of past chinchilla experience, all potential homes will be asked to read our chinchilla care packet, fill out our adoption application/chinchilla questionnaire, and provide proof of cage.
+If you are unwilling to do these things, please do not waste our time or yours.
 No chinchilla will go to a new home without an adoption application being filled out - no exceptions.

 For more info and pictures, visit our website - http://www.nwichinchillas.com/availablechinchillas.htm